bebrws/bevy-snake/README.md

 # Snake Made Using Bevy!

+[Click here to play](https://bbarrows.com/posts/bevy-snake) and read the blog post.

 Just as an experiment and reason to get some more Rust practice in..

 ## Faster Compiling and Building Statically